sfc-gh-abannerjee/cortex-code-cli-extensions/README.md

 **Happy coding! 🚀**

-*Built with ❤️ by Snowflake Sales Engineering*
+*Built with ❤️ by Snowflake Solution Engineering*